JonHathow/FIT3162_FYP_3DBPP-Simulator/README.md

         -- fileBinCount.txt
         -- fileBoxCount.txt

+        -- csv_bins
             -- inputBins1.csv
+            -- inputBins2.csv
+            ...

+        -- csv_boxes
             -- inputBoxes1.csv
             -- inputBoxes2.csv
             ...

     -- files_Option2

         -- fileBinCount.txt
         -- fileBoxCount.txt

+        -- csv_bins
             -- inputBins1.csv
+            -- inputBins2.csv
+            ...

+        -- csv_boxes
             -- inputBoxes1.csv
             -- inputBoxes2.csv
             ...

-    -- storage-optimization-in-automated-fulfilment-centers

     -- program

         -- manage_csv
             ...

         -- Option1_package
             ...

         -- Option2_package
             ...

         -- Option1_input.py
         -- Option2_input.py

-Attempting to run the scripts locally on your device may result in something that looks different from this.
-Please report to me if this happens to be the case.
+Keep in mind that files_Option1 and files_Option2 will be created in the current directory as specified in the terminal.
+By default this should be the path to the directory the repository is locally saved in but may vary.

 DO NOT include the generated text and CSV files when pushing to the remote repository.
 However, do keep copies of files that result in errors for debugging purposes.

-## Project Subroutines
+## Project Back-End Subroutines

 The Project is run using Main.py, but the communication between the user interface and the subroutines is managed by master_input.py, the master subroutine.
 For more information about the master subroutine, you may refer to the comments in the code file.